NChandana12/VEGA-Aries-Workshop-Projects/README.md

 A simple and effective safety/alert system.
 **Features:**
 - Detects nearby objects using an IR sensor.
-- Turns on Red LED + Buzzer when object is close.
+-🟩 Green LED (safe) when no object is nearby
-- Green LED when no object is detected.
+-🟥 Red LED + buzzer alert when object is detected
+-🛠️ Useful for obstacle detection, safety systems, etc.
 - Serial Monitor logs object detection status.

 🎯 *Tech used:* IR Sensor, Buzzer, RYG LEDs